-The Audit Committee comprises four directors: Messrs.
-Albert Aboody (Chairman), Michael Menezes, John Freeland and Ms. Françoise Gri.
+The Audit Committee comprises four directors: Mr. Michael Menezes (Chairman), Ms. Francoise Gri, Mr. Keith Haviland and Mr. Mario Vitale.
+Mr. John Freeland was a member of the Audit Committee until April 24, 2018.
 Each of Messrs.
-Aboody, Menezes, Freeland and Ms. Gri satisfies the "independence" requirements of Rule 10A-3 of the Securities Exchange Act of 1934 as amended, or the Exchange Act, and the NYSE listing standards.
+Menezes, Haviland, Vitale and Freeland and Ms. Gri satisfies the "independence" requirements of Rule 10A-3 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and the NYSE listing standards.
 The principal duties and responsibilities of our Audit Committee are as follows:

-- · to serve as an independent and objective party to monitor our financial reporting process and internal control systems; - to review and appraise the audit efforts of our independent accountants and exercise ultimate authority over the relationship between us and our independent accountants; and - to provide an open avenue of communication among the independent accountants, financial and senior management and the Board of Directors.
+- to serve as an independent and objective party to monitor our financial reporting process and internal control systems; - to review and appraise the audit efforts of our independent accountants and exercise ultimate authority over the relationship between us and our independent accountants; and - to provide an open avenue of communication among the independent accountants, financial and senior management and the Board of Directors.

 The Audit Committee has the power to investigate any matter brought to its attention within the scope of its duties.
 It also has the authority to retain counsel and advisors to fulfill its responsibilities and duties.
-Messrs.
-Aboody and Menezes serve as our Audit Committee financial experts, within the requirements of the rules promulgated by the Commission relating to listed-company audit committees.
+Mr. Menezes serves as our Audit Committee financial experts, within the requirements of the rules promulgated by the Commission relating to listed-company audit committees.